-- a. a description of the nature of the construction activity and function of the project (i.e., highway, mall, etc.); - b. a description of the intended sequence and timing of major activities (i.e. initial land clearing, installing sewer lines, roads, major buildings) which disturb soils for major portions (i.e. defined phases of a subdivision) of the site (e.g., grubbing, excavation, grading, utilities and infrastructure installation, etc); - c. estimates of the total area of the site and the total area of the site that is expected to be disturbed by excavation, grading, or other activities including off-site borrow and fill areas; - d. an estimate of the runoff coefficient of the site for both the pre-construction and postconstruction conditions and data describing the soil or the quality of any discharge from the site; - e. a general location map (e.g., portion of a city or county map or other map with enough detail to identify the location of the construction site and waters of the United States within one mile of the site); - f. a site map indicating drainage patterns and approximate slopes anticipated after major grading activities, areas of soil disturbance, an outline of areas which will not be disturbed, the location of major structural and nonstructural controls identified in the SWPPP, locations of off-site material, waste, borrow or equipment storage areas, surface waters (including wetlands), locations where storm water is discharged to a surface water; the location of areas where stabilization practices are expected to occur;
+- a. a description of the nature of the construction activity and function of the project (i.e., highway, mall, etc.); - b. a description of the intended sequence and timing of major activities (i.e. initial land clearing, installing sewer lines, roads, major buildings) which disturb soils for major portions (i.e. defined phases of a project) of the site (e.g., grubbing, excavation, grading, utilities and infrastructure installation, etc); - c. estimates of the total area of the site and the total area of the site that is expected to be disturbed by excavation, grading, or other activities, including off-site borrow and fill areas; - d. an estimate of the runoff coefficient of the site for both the pre- and post-construction conditions and data describing the soil or the quality of any discharge from the site; - e. a general location map (e.g., portion of a city or county map or other map with enough detail to identify the location of the construction site and Waters of the State within one mile of the site);

-- g. the location and description of any allowable non-storm water discharges covered by the permit; - h. the name of the receiving water(s), and areal extent and description of wetland or other special aquatic sites at or near the site which will be disturbed or which will receive discharges from disturbed areas of the project; - i. a copy of the permit requirements (may simply attach a copy of this permit); - j. information on whether listed endangered and/or threatened species and/or critical habitat are found in proximity to the construction activity and whether such species or critical habitat may be affected by the operator's storm water discharges or storm water discharge-related activities; - k. documentation supporting the permittee's determination of permit eligibility and compliance with Permit Part I.A.4.f (National Historic Preservation Act), including: - (1) information on whether storm water discharges or storm water discharge-related activities would have an effect on a property that is listed or proposed to be listed on the National Register of Historic Places or state registries; - (2) where effects may occur, any written agreements made between the operator and the SHPO to mitigate those effects; - (3) results of the Addendum B historic places screening determinations; and - (4) a description of measures necessary to avoid or minimize adverse impacts on places listed, or eligible for listing, on the National Register of Historic Places, including any terms or conditions that are imposed under the eligibility requirements of Part I.A.4.f of this permit. - I. documentation supporting the permittee's determination of permit eligibility and compliance with Part I.A.4.g regarding discharges to waters that are impaired and/or have an LDEQ-established or approved TMDL, including: - (1) identification of whether the permittee's discharge is identified, either specifically or generally, in an LDEQ-established or approved TMDL and any associated allocations, requirements, and assumptions identified for the discharge; - (2) summaries of consultation with the LDEQ authorities on consistency of SWPPP conditions with the approved TMDL; and - (3) measures taken to ensure that the discharge of pollutants for the site is consistent with Water Quality Standards and the assumption and requirements of the LDEQ-established or approved TMDL, including any specific WLA that has been established that would apply to the permittee's discharge.
+- f. a site map indicating drainage patterns and approximate slopes anticipated after major grading activities, areas of soil disturbance, an outline of areas which will not be disturbed, the location of major structural and nonstructural controls identified in the SWPPP, locations of off-site material, waste, borrow or equipment storage areas, and surface waters (including wetlands), locations where storm water is discharged to a surface water; and the location of areas where stabilization practices are expected to occur; - g. the location and description of any allowable non-storm water discharges covered by the permit; - h. the name of the receiving water(s), and aerial extent and description of wetland or other special aquatic sites at or near the site which will be disturbed or will receive discharges from disturbed areas of the site; - i. a copy of the permit requirements (attaching a copy of this permit is acceptable); - j. information regarding whether listed endangered or threatened species and/or critical habitat are found in proximity to the construction activity and whether such species and its critical habitat may be affected by the operator's storm water discharges or storm water discharge-related activities; - k. documentation supporting the permittee's determination of permit eligibility and compliance related to the historic places criteria found in Addendum C. - 1. documentation supporting the permittee's determination of permit eligibility and compliance with Part II.F with regard to waters that are impaired and/or have an LDEQ-established or -approved TMDL, including: - (i) identification of the permittee's discharge, either specifically or generally, in an LDEQ-established or -approved TMDL and any associated allocations, requirements, and assumptions identified for the permittee's discharge; - (ii) summaries of consultation with the LDEQ authorities regarding consistency of SWPPP conditions with water quality standards and any approved or established TMDL; and - (iii) measures taken to ensure that the discharge of pollutants for the site is consistent with water quality standards and the assumptions and requirements of the LDEQ-established or -approved TMDL, including any specific WLA that has been established that would apply to the permittee's discharge.